-PCP is still the most common opportunistic infection in HIV-positive people.
+PCP is still the most common opportunistic infection in people with HIV/AIDS.
 Those with a CD4 cell count less than 200 are at highest risk.
 (CD4 cells are a type of immune system cell.
 HIV attacks these cells.)

-PCP is a very treatable and preventable infection.
+PCP is a highly treatable and preventable infection.

 Symptoms of Pneumocystis Pneumonia

 At first, PCP may cause no symptoms.
-Call your doctor right away if you have any of these signs or symptoms of PCP.
+Call your doctor right away if you have HIV/AIDS or a weakened immune system and have any of these signs or symptoms of PCP.
 It can be fatal.